slsa-framework/slsa-github-generator/internal/builders/go/README.md

       goarch: amd64
 ```

 The configuration file accepts many of the common fields GoReleaser uses, as you can see in the [example](#configuration-file).
 The configuration file also supports two variables: `{{ .Os }}` and `{{ .Arch }}`.
-Other variables can be set manually as shows in the table below, in combination with the builder's `evaluated-envs`:
+Other variables can be set manually as shown in the table below, in combination with the builder's `evaluated-envs`:

 | Name                 | Value                                                                                                                            | Example                                    |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |